needle-mirror/com.unity.splines/Documentation~/index.md

 * A standard data format and storage model for commonly used splines.
 * Samples of implementations that address common spline use cases, such as creating a road, animating a GameObject's position and rotation along a spline, instantiating prefabs along a spline to create environments, and more.

-## Compatibility with Unity versions
+## Supported Unity versions

-Splines is compatible with Unity version 2022.1 and later.
+Splines is supported in Unity version 2022.1 and later.

 ## Install Splines